ArkoSammy12/fire-bending/README.md

 ## Fire Sources

 Fire blocks produced by lightning, lava, or flint-and-steel are now their own fire blocks.
-The mod adds 3 new gamerules that lets you configure the fire tick delay of each fire source individually:
+The mod adds 3 new gamerules that let you configure the fire tick delay of each fire source individually:

 - `/gamerule lightningFireTickDelay <integer-argument>`
 - `/gamerule lavaFireTickDelay <integer-argument>`